mingwho/valleyofthewind/README.md

 - Glider initialises player height and orientation on startup
 - Limit the glider at certain height so it won't crash into ground
 - Figure out glider model - more V-shaped or with some indication of the front
+- Wind Sounds (they should work now, haven't tested because controllers are charging)

 Contributor: Grace Huang, Mateo Molina, Alejandra Trejo and Ming Hu